dgalassi99/quant-lab/log.md

 Other changes/updates
 - solved merging issues after worked online for the entirety of the week (from 13/08 to 19/08/2025)
 - recover the code I wrote on an online colab into the respective files

+### 21-08-2025
+- work on the stationarity-memory trade off

+# 22-08-2025
+- create and finish classification_with_fractional_differencing.ipynb
+- finish an important step -- SECTION 1 OF AFML -- DATA ANALYSIS IS NOW DONE -- NEXT TIME WE START WITH MODELLING!
+Let's goooo